 - household budgets and spending plans

-- financial goals
+- financial goals and mission statements

 - net worth statements